kaiming-uw/AR_UI_Security/README.md

 ## Prerequisites

 Please ensure you have the following environments set up with all the dependencies to be able to reproduce the artifacts in the paper.
-Due to the complexity of Unity, we provided the apk file to reproduce the results.

 #### ARCore
 Hardware: Tested on Pixel 5a <br>